qleonardolp/xsens_mtw_driver-release/README.md

-# Xsens MTw driver using ROS-Kinetic
+# Xsens MTw driver for ROS-Kinetic

 This project contains a driver on which the Xsens MTw sensors send the data in topics published through a node managing the connection with the Awinda base (USB port).
 Development based on [Xsens MTw SDK 4.6](https://www.xsens.com/mt-software-suite-mtw-awinda/).